-The middle class Kiwi Dream might feel like a moving target.
-Here’s what you can do about it
+The middle-class Kiwi Dream might feel like a moving target.
+Here's what you can do about it

 The middle class has long held a special place in modern society's imagination.

-We often hear terms like the "middle class squeeze" tossed around at barbeques or on the news, usually accompanied by a grim shake of the head.
+We often hear terms like the "middle class squeeze" tossed around at barbecues or on the news, usually accompanied by a grim shake of the head.
 But what does it mean?
 Are the middle really being crushed, or is this just another case of "back in my day" nostalgia?

 The data suggests the middle class is finding itself under immense pressure, and the seams are starting to burst.
 Let's take a deeper look and explore what you can do about it.